-Turmeric is from the ginger family and is comprised of rhizomes which when broken, reveal a deep orange colour inside which stains anything it touches.
+Turmeric is a root from the ginger family and is comprised of rhizomes which when broken, reveal a deep orange colour inside which stains anything it touches.

 Cooking with turmeric

-Try this recipe for Turmeric Pickle which will keep in your refrigerator for a couple of months.
+- Turmeric Pickle – will keep in an airtight container in the fridge for a couple of months.